Nostromos/Simple-FAQ/README.md

 ![screenshot](./Solution/images/Screenshot%20-%20Desktop.png)

+### How to get it running
+1. Download the project as a ZIP file to your harddrive.
+2. Navigate to the ZIP file and unzip it.
+3. Navigate to the `Solution` folder in the project file and double click `faq.html`.

 ### What I learned
 I've become too accustomed to Tailwind and more backend focused projects.
 This was a good refresher on Semantic HTML and CSS basics, especially @media queries.